 Of all the coastal towns in Washington, Port Angeles is perhaps the most diverse.
 This charming ocean oasis has a little something for everyone.

-Port Angeles is a great place to make your home base as you explore the rest of Washington.
+Port Angeles is a great place to make your home base as you explore the rest of Washington, especially with so many things to do in Olympic National Park.
 Sol Duc Hotsprings are just an hour’s drive away, and the fragrant lavender fields of Sequim sit less than 20 miles to the east.

 That being said, even if you never venture outside of city limits, you’ll have plenty to keep you busy in this charming Washington coast town.